pythonph/pycon-organizer-manual/ticketing.md

 - Test the flow for getting a PyCon ticket.
 - One day before PyCon, prepare a long table for ticket check-in.

-## During the PyCon
+## During PyCon
 - Print a list of people who brought tickets.
 - Assing at least one person per one hundred participants.

-## After the PyCon
+## After PyCon
 - Prepare a report for the PSF
 - Prepare a report on the PyCon demographic.
-- Prepare a confidential report on ticket sale, t-shirt sale, etc. This report will be submitted to Python.Ph's treasurer.
+- Prepare a confidential report on ticket sale, t-shirt sale, etc. This report will be submitted to PythonPH's treasurer.